 Greece is a common travel destination for families.
 Those places are all highly recommended summertime destinations to pick from when planning a fun, quality family vacation.

-They all flaunt comfort, easy access to fascinating beaches with safe, pristine and shallow waters; tourist amenities and facilities can be located in close proximity to almost every bay.
+They all flaunt comfort and easy access to fascinating beaches with safe, pristine, and shallow waters; tourist amenities and facilities can be located in close proximity to almost every bay.

 Best for Luxury